 6. Add Eyelet Pillow Shams for an Instant Romantic Feel

 Eyelet cotton is one of those fabrics that reads as romantic and old-fashioned in the best possible way, and it costs very little to bring into your bedroom.
 This room layers white eyelet pillow shams over red gingham pillows with a dusty pink pillow at the back, and the combination feels full and cosy without being overdone.
-A floral quilt draped loosely across the bed adds another layer of pattern without competing with anything.
 If your bedding is already feeling a little flat, adding a pair of eyelet shams in front of your regular pillows is such an easy fix.

 7. Invest in a Fabric Upholstered Headboard

 If you are going to spend money on one piece of furniture for your bedroom, a fabric upholstered headboard is it.
-This one is covered in a bold, colourful floral print, and it completely transforms the wall behind the bed.
-Everything else in the room is kept deliberately simple with golden yellow stripe bedding and warm ochre walls, which means the headboard gets to be the star without anything competing with it.
+This one is covered in a bold, colourful floral print that completely transforms the wall behind the bed.
 You can find upholstered headboards in block print, floral, gingham, and toile fabrics that will work beautifully for a cottagecore look.

 8. Put Up a Floating Shelf Above the Bed and Style It